-- For a finer salsa, you can use a blender and blend the veggies until smooth.
+- For a finer salsa, you can use a blender (or food processor) and blend the veggies until smooth.

 - If you don't like spicy, you can replace the jalapeño with bell pepper and use 1 chipotle chili instead of 2.
 You could also use the sauce from the can instead of the peppers, which has plenty of flavor but will bring the spice level down.